Skip to main content

 Post up, order a cold drink, and get started with some Greek salad and tzatziki.
 Opt for a hearty moussaka or pastitsio (both sort of like Greek lasagna).
 Maybe sample grilled souvlaki or dare to get adventurous with some octopus (you are surrounded by water, after all).
 No matter what, make sure to snap a pic of your bountiful spread before it’s gone.

-Beachside night club Greek Islands
+Women danching at beachside night club in the Greek Islands

 Photo Credit: EF Ultimate Break